MetzinAround/practical-classroom-workshop/index.md

 1. Introduction to Courseware as Code Concepts
 2. Create a free GitLab.com account
 3. Set up the Courseware as Code repository by cloning the template
-4. Add basic content to the
+4. Add basic content to the repository
+5. Set up the Courseware as Code Tools repository